Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Yarra Junction has 16 operational public transport stops, all of which are bus stops.
+Yarra Junction has 16 active public transport stops, all of which are bus stops.
 These stops are served by one route in total, offering 148 weekly passenger trips combined.
-The transport accessibility is rated as good, with residents located an average of 317 meters from the nearest stop.
-In this predominantly residential area, most commuters travel outward, with cars being the primary mode of transportation at 94%.
-On average, there are 1.6 vehicles per dwelling, which is higher than the regional average.
-According to the 2021 Census, 19.2% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The area's transport accessibility is rated as good, with residents located an average of 317 meters from the nearest stop.
+Most residents commute outward due to its residential nature, and cars remain the primary mode of transport at 94%.
+On average, there are 1.6 vehicles per dwelling, exceeding the regional average.
+According to the 2021 Census, 19.2% of residents work from home, which may be influenced by COVID-19 conditions.

 The service frequency averages 21 trips per day across all routes, equating to approximately nine weekly trips per individual stop.